Glaucoma – Diagnosis, Symptoms, and Treatment

 - Oral glycerol

-Definitive therapy usually involves laser peripheral iridotomy – this procedure allows aqueous humor to drain out of a small hole in the iris.
+Definitive therapy for angle-closure usually involves laser peripheral iridotomy – this procedure allows aqueous humor to drain out of a small hole in the iris.
 Individuals that undergo this procedure should typically avoid medications such as decongestants or anticholinergics as these may cause an attack of angle-closure.